dzl-dm/cometar/README.md

 CoMetaR is a platform that automatically deploys turtle-notated skos ontologies to a fuseki instance and an i2b2 server.

 ##requirements
+* a git repository the turtle notated skos files (ttl-files) are stored in
 * 2 apache jena fuseki instances, one for tests, one live server. the seperation guarantees that the live server always keeps a correctly running version
+* an i2b2 server

 ##installation
 1. clone the CoMetaR git repository